 - Current State (consent state applicable to the current event and associated tags)

-For the GTM Server-Side Preview, we are missing a user-friendly interface like the one for the web preview.
-However, we can inspect the consent state once the GA4 client parses the incoming event data.
+For the Consent Mode settings in GTM Server-Side Preview, we are missing a user-friendly interface like the one for the web preview.
+However, we can inspect the consent state once the server-side GA4 client parses the incoming event data from the web tag data.
 The event data exposes the consent states as part of the x-sst-system-properties

 object.
 From here, you can use the consent state to block or allow certain tags from firing based on the user’s consent preferences.
 Or pass the consent state to your tags for further analysis downstream.